hidglobal/oauth-2.0-sdk-with-openid-connect-extensions/README.txt

 		  responses;

 		- Make requests to an OAuth 2.0 Token Endpoint and parse the responses;

+		- Make requests to an OAuth 2.0 Token Introspection Endpoint and process the responses;

 		- Make requests to an OAuth 2.0 Token Revocation Endpoint and parse the responses;